 Factors in Algebra

-A factor is one of the numbers, letters and brackets (or a product of them) that are multipled together to make a term.
+The LessonA factor is a quantity that divides exactly into a term.
+A factor is one of the numbers, letters and brackets (or a product of them) that are multiplied together to make a term.

 Real Examples of Factors in AlgebraIt is easier to understand factors with examples.

 2 and x are factors of 2x.

 2 and x are multiplied together to make 2x.2 × x = 2x